 • Appropriateness of the event to applicant’s continuing education.

 • Assessment of applicant’s statement explaining the need and benefit to themselves and their organization of the continuing education event.

 4. The NEFLIN Board of Directors will award funds at their sole discretion.

-5. Award notifications will be made after each regularly scheduled NEFLIN Board of Directors meeting.
+5. Award notifications will be made after the January 2018 and July 2018 NEFLIN Board of Directors meetings.